 The Bookstore is your place for official Los Medanos College textbooks, gear and supplies.
 Buy, sell and rent used and new textbooks, find official LMC clothing, and purchase supplies and gifts.
-The Bookstore is located next to the Cafeteria on level 3 of the College Complex.
+The Bookstore is now located in the Student Union Building.
 To view textbook information related to specific classes, order books and other materials online, visit our website.